laboon/ebook/text/98_glossary_of_terms.md

 __Mock__: A particular kind of __test double__ which keeps track of which methods on it have been called.

-__Test Double__: A "fake object" which can be used in unit testing to limit dependencies on other classes, which may have problems of their own, not yet developed, or simply be time- or resource-intensive to actually instantiate.
+__Test double__: A "fake object" which can be used in unit testing to limit dependencies on other classes, which may have problems of their own, not yet developed, or simply be time- or resource-intensive to actually instantiate.

 __Reflection__: A way to determine class and method structure at run-time.

-__Test Coverage__: A general term for which aspects or parts of the system are covered by tests.
+__Test coverage__: A general term for which aspects or parts of the system are covered by tests.

-__Code Coverage__: How much of the codebase is actually tested, usually via unit tests.
+__Code coverage__: How much of the codebase is actually tested, usually via unit tests.
 Although there are different kinds of code coverage, the majority of time that non-specialists use it, they are referring to __statement coverage__.

-__Statement Coverage__: What percentage of statements in the code are tested, usually by unit tests.
+__Statement coverage__: What percentage of statements in the code are tested, usually by unit tests.

-__Branch Coverage__: What percentage of branches in the code are tested usually by unit tests.
+__Branch coverage__: What percentage of branches in the code are tested usually by unit tests.

-__Combinatorial Testing__: Testing in such a way so as to ensure that various combinations of variables will work as expected.
+__Combinatorial testing__: Testing in such a way so as to ensure that various combinations of variables will work as expected.
 For example, testing a

-__Pairwise Testing__: A particular form of combinatorial testing where you are testing for all two-way interactions.
+__Pairwise testing__: A particular form of combinatorial testing where you are testing for all two-way interactions.

-__All-Pairs Testing__: Another term for __pairwise testing__.
+__All-pairs testing__: Another term for __pairwise testing__.

 __DRY__: Don't Repeat Yourself.
 A tenet of writing good, testable code which states that code should not be repeated, for example by having two different methods which do the same thing, or copy/pasting code from one part of the codebase to another instead of making it into a callable method.